Ubuntu/Debian sudo apt install openssh-server # Fedora/CentOS/REHL sudo dnf install openssh-server

-If you’ve been using Linux for any amount of time, you no doubt have heard about a tool known as SSH.
-SSH (or secure shell) is an encrypted networking tool designed to allow users to log in securely to various different types of computers remotely over a network.
-In this article, we will show you here how to set up and enable SSH on Ubuntu.
+If you’ve been using Linux for any amount of time, you undoubtedly have heard about a tool known as SSH.
+Secure Shell, commonly known as SSH, is a network protocol for establishing secure connections between a client and a remote server.
+It is designed to allow users to log in securely to various different types of computers remotely over a network.
+Here we show you how to set up and copy the SSH keys to your server easily.

 To get started, we have to install the SSH server.
 You can find and install the

 openssh-server package in Software Center or your package manager.
 Alternatively, if you’re on a server (or just prefer to use the terminal), open a terminal and type the following command: